Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 The Paradigm Shift

-Classic perimeter security assumes:
+Classic perimeter security assumes three things:

 • There’s a “trusted internal network” behind the firewall.

-• A “dangerous external network” outside.
+• There’s a “dangerous external network” outside.

 • If you’re inside, you’re trusted; if outside, you authenticate to enter.